zhuangbaokun/Govtech-Data-Engineer-Assessment-Section3/README.md

 - This file is exactly the same as 1) so please ignore!

 #### 3) Kafka and Cloud Service Research.docx
-- This file contains the research videos and links to resources I used as references for the design of the data infrastructure
+- This file contains the research videos and links to resources I used as references for the design of the data infrastructure.
+You can ignore this as well!